mwvgroup/pittgoogle-client/docs/source/for-developers/add-new-schema-map.rst

   Broker developers to end-user scientists) to write one piece of code that can process multiple surveys.
 - The keys should be used as-is (but see below for excluding or adding keys).
 Changing a key's spelling could make things difficult for the user.
+- Values given in the *TEMPLATE.yml* file are only examples or descriptions and should be substituted with new values appropriate for the new survey.
 - Our schema maps support nested fields.
-The values in your new yaml file should be given as strings (for top-level fields) or lists of strings (for nested fields).
+The values in your yaml file should be given as strings for top-level fields and lists of strings for nested fields.
-- Values given in the *TEMPLATE.yml* file are only examples or descriptions and should be substituted with new values appropriate for the new survey.
 - While a key's *name* is fixed, we do not explicitly define how the key is to be interpreted -- there is no ground-truth answer to the question, "Which LSST field should I assign as the 'flux'?".

     - Comments are left in *TEMPLATE.yml* that note the typical data types and interpretations for each field to help guide your decisions.
     - Try to make decisions that result in schema maps that are conceptually consistent across surveys.

 Excluding or adding field names (keys) from the set of Pitt-Google generics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^